 Easements That May Affect You

 The world abounds with easements, but only certain types may affect a homeowner who wants to build or remodel.
 Some types listed in order of how common they tend to be:

 - Utility Easements (Below Ground): Storm drains, sanitary sewer mains, or natural gas lines frequently run through and under private property.

 - Utility Easements (Above Ground): Electrical power lines or telephone lines also run over private property.

-- Sidewalk Easements: The most common type of easement, one which countless homeowners have on their property.
+- Sidewalk Easements: These are the most common type of easement, the type which countless homeowners have on their property.
 Even if a sidewalk isn't physically in place, you may still have a sidewalk easement in place on paper.

 - Driveway Easements: A typical scenario: you have a deep lot which you subdivide into two (front and back).
 You build your own house on the front lot and sell the back lot.
 The buyer builds a house on the back lot.
 To gain access to that back lot, the buyer should have a driveway easement.